 How Discoveries get started

 There are three paths into a Discovery, and the right one depends on how settled the questions are.
-The most common is to start from a template: open the Discovery section in your project, pick one your team or Libra has saved, attach the documents, and run.
+The most common is to start from a template: click Discovery in the project section of the sidebar, pick a card from the template strip — My Discoveries, Shared and Libra, or Browse templates for the full library — attach the documents, and run.
 That’s the path you take when this is a recurring task and the columns are stable.
-(See Discovery templates for how the templates library works.)
-When no template quite fits, you start from scratch: + New Discovery in the Discovery section, define the columns yourself, attach documents, run.
-The columns you define become a candidate template; once they work for one matter, you save them and they’re available next time.
+(See Discovery templates for how the templates library works, and why the Libra strip depends on your active jurisdictions.)
+When no template quite fits, you start from scratch: New Discovery at the top right of the same page, define the columns yourself, attach documents, run.
+The columns you define become a candidate template; once they work for one matter, Save as Template next to the title puts them in reach next time.
 The third path is from Chat, and it’s the one that surprises people.
 Drop documents into a chat and describe what you want extracted in plain language, like “extract employee name, job title, and home office location for each contract”, and Libra creates a Discovery on the fly, runs it, and shows the result inline.
+You can also reach for it explicitly with Tools → Create new → Discovery.
 That’s the right path when the columns are still half-formed in your head; the chat is where you find out what you actually want to know.
 See Starting work from Chat.Discovery vs. Review

 Tips